hackerzhuli/unity-code/docs/Native.md

 Native binaries are included in bin directory.
 Their source code is not in this project, and they will be built and copied to the bin directory here.

 They are:
-- `unity_code_native` - The binary that does Unity Editor detection
+- `unity_code_native` - The binary that does Unity Editor detection and serves as a language server
 - `MonoDebugger` - The debugger for Unity games

 ## Directory Structure